mastlouis/03-experiment/README.md

 ### Hypotheses
-We decided to test 3 types of hypotheses: some regarding how the type of visualization affects the accuracy of people’s perceptions, some regarding whether demographic information has any affect on this, and one about the positions on the vis of the data points in question affects perceptions.
+We decided to test 3 types of hypotheses: three regarding how the type of visualization affects the accuracy of people’s perceptions and four regarding whether demographic information has any affect on this.

 #### Hypotheses about Types of Vis
 - Users will have more accurate perceptions of relative bar/sector sizes in bar charts compared to pie charts.